 Some treatments – involving, for example, the use of laser beams or light – may pose risks to human tissue.
 Since 1 June 2019, treatments using radiation and sound have therefore been regulated by a Federal Act and an associated Ordinance.

-Certain treatments for cosmetic purposes use products that generate non-ionising radiation, such as laser beams or light.
-These can place considerable strain on the radiated tissue.
-If these treatments are not carried out properly, the skin, eyes and other tissue may be exposed to significant risks.
-To minimise these risks, a number of precautions have been specified in the Federal Act on Protection against Non-Ionising Radiation and Sound (NIRSA).
-These precautions are set out in greater detail in the Ordinance O-NIRSA.
+Certain treatments using products that generate non-ionising radiation, such as laser beams or light, place substantial burdens on the irradiated tissue.
+If such treatments are not carried out properly, the skin, eyes and other tissue may be exposed to significant risks.
+To keep the risks to a minimum, appropriate measures – as explained below – are specified in the Federal Act on Protection against the Risks associated with Non-Ionising Radiation and with Sound (NIRSA).
+The measures are defined in more detail in the associated Ordinance (O-NIRSA).
 The Act and the Ordinance came into force on 1 June 2019.